 Copying / syncing files over a local network with rsync

-An article, posted almost 3 years ago filed in how i do it, rsync, copy, files, unix & macos.
+An article, posted more than 3 years ago filed in how i do it, rsync, copy, files, unix & macos.

 Just a short article to document for myself how to copy a large directory (e.g. a user-folder) over a local network.
 While (s)cp might work for smaller operations, rsync is my preferred tool as you can restart it when it breaks + in case you found an optimization, you can just abort and restart.
 Some things to take into account before I share the command: